 "There's no segregation of network traffic," Hevesi says.
 "So if an app developer doesn't encrypt something, that's where these unwanted applications really thrive; they're looking for that network channel that's outside of the container to try to find something." -- M.H.

 Salespeople, employees who travel a lot, and those "in corner offices" are more likely to need anytime-anywhere access to sensitive data.
-These groups are either provided a tablet and/or smartphone by the organization, or they have more stringent security measures installed on their devices.
+These groups are either provided a tablet, smartphone or both by the organization, or they have more stringent security measures installed on their devices.

 Ownership of the device is a governance and cost question, notes Sean Ginevan, senior director of strategy at MobileIron, and it doesn't affect security.
 "What's going to change the security model is the types of data that these mobile devices are going to be accessing and the risk profile that that access provides," he says.
 "I honestly think that the security architecture that's put in place is all driven around the use cases you're going to use for mobile and far less so by who owns the device."